-Although 2 Cells called gametes fuse, Justify.
+1. Although 2 Cells called gametes fuse, the product formed is a single cell called zygote.
+Justify.

 During fertilization, only the nucleus of the sperm moves into the egg cell and fuses with the egg nucleus to form the zygote.
 The sperm degenerates.